markgw/pimlico/docs/core/dependencies.rst

 Custom virtualenv
 -----------------
-Most of the time, you don't even need to be aware of the virtualenv that Python's running in[#env_loc]_.
+Most of the time, you don't even need to be aware of the virtualenv that Python's running in [#env_loc]_.
+Under certain circumstances, you might need to use a custom virtualenv.

+For example, say
-Under certain circumstances, you might need to define a custom virtualenv for Pimlico.
-For example, perhaps you're running your pipeline over different servers, but have the pipeline and Pimlico codebase on a sharing network drive.
-Then you might find that the software installed in the virtualenv on one machine is incompatible with the system-wide software on the other.
+you're running your pipeline over different servers, but have the pipeline and Pimlico codebase on a shared network drive.
+Then you can find that the software installed in the virtualenv on one machine is incompatible with the system-wide software on the other.

-Follow the following procedure to set up a suitable alternative virtualenv, which you can use on your second machine.
+The following procedure sets up an alternative virtualenv, which you can use on your second machine.

 Open a terminal and `cd` into your project directory (Pimlico should be in the `pimlico` subdirectory).

 .. code:: sh

-   python pimlico/lib/libutils/createvirtualenv.py pimlico/lib/myenv
+   $ python pimlico/lib/libutils/create_virtualenv.py pimlico/lib/myenv

-You can replace `myenv` with a name that better reflects your use case (e.g. name of the server).
+Replace `myenv` with a name that better reflects its use (e.g. name of the server).

-Now, every time you run Pimlico on that server, make sure that you set the `VIRTUALENV` environment variable to point to the virtualenv directory that you just created.
+Every time you run Pimlico on that server, set the `VIRTUALENV` environment variable to point to the virtualenv directory that you just created.
 For example:

 .. code:: sh

-   VIRTUALENV=pimlico/lib/myenv ./pimlico.sh mypipeline.conf status
+   $ VIRTUALENV=pimlico/lib/myenv ./pimlico.sh mypipeline.conf status

 Defining module dependencies
 ============================